 Spellings are tested on a Monday.

-Welcome to Autumn term!
-The children have already come back from the summer holidays ready to learn.
+Welcome to Spring term!
+The children have already come back from the Christmas holidays ready to learn.
 We have lots to do but as always we will be making it all as fun as possible.